kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### Non-Goals

-- Implementing hierarchical or per-role scheduling for [DisaggregatedSet][kep766] in the first phase.
-Kubernetes 1.37 introduces `CompositePodGroup`, but it remains alpha and is handled as follow-up work.
-- Expressing leader-first startup with a flat gang.
-Gang scheduling with `startupPolicy: LeaderReady` is rejected because the workers do not exist when the leader is expected to become ready.
+- Materializing `CompositePodGroup` objects in the first phase.
+The user API includes the hierarchy now, but nested levels are enabled in a later phase because `CompositePodGroup` is alpha in Kubernetes 1.37.
+- Extending this KEP's three-level LWS hierarchy with the additional role and slice levels needed by [DisaggregatedSet][kep766].
+- Combining `startupPolicy: LeaderReady` with a gang that contains both the leader and workers.
 - Supporting arbitrary user-managed Workload or PodGroup objects referenced directly from pod templates.
 - Replacing provider-specific configuration such as Volcano queue annotations.